Madera to lay hero to rest

 For The Madera Tribune

-World War II Veteran Pasqual Reyes stands beside a monument honoring prisoners
+World War II Veteran Pasqual Reyes stands beside a monument honoring prisoners of war.

 Pasqual Reyes, World War II veteran, dies

 On Wednesday, Dec.
 18, 2019, our country and the Reyes family lost a true hero, Pasqual (Pesqo) Reyes.

 Pasqual proudly served his country during WWII in the United States Army, Company A, 142nd infantry, 36th Division.
 He participated in the liberation of Italy, France and fought his way into Belgium and the Rhineland Forrest (on the way to the Battle of the Bulge) where he was captured by the Nazis and transported to a POW camp where he would spend the next 9 months.
 He was awarded the Bronze Star for Valor and the Purple Heart.
 Over the years, Pasqual was honored numerous times for his service to his country.

 On April 17, 1948, Pasqual married the love of his life Ramona.
 They had four children, Ronald, (USMC 1st Battalion, 9th Marines KIA 03/30/1968 Vietnam), Nancy, Michael (USMC) and Yvonne.
 He also had two sons from prior marriages George and Bobby Reyes.
 Pasqual and Ramona have 19 grandchildren, 42 great grandchildren and 3 great-great grandchildren and he loved every single one of them.